-Stage, Process, Status Action Documentation In charge Time received, saves their compilation in the PCEM's file on the registry platform and communicates to the PCEM the required actions.
-Compilation of comments and required PCEM actions (if any). according to the complexity of comments.
-PCEM addresses comments and uploads updated documentation to the registration platform.
-PCEM documentation updated as required.
-PCEM.
-Depends on the PCEM.
+Stage, Process, Status Action Documentation In charge Time Project addresses comments and uploads updated documentation to the registration platform.
+Project documentation updated as required.
+Project.
+Depends on the project.

 1 The Project Description Document (PDD) confidential sections may be omitted.
 See Section 10.